codr7/sw/README.md

 `[['1 '2 '3]]`

 ## Testing
-`check` may be used to validate the specified stack suffix.
+`check` may be used to verify the specified stack suffix.

 ```
 1 2 3 [1 2 3] check